sbis04/video_trimmer/README.md

 Also, supports conversion to **GIF**.

-> NOTE: Versions `3.0.0` and above uses the "Full" version of Flutter FFmpeg.
-To install the "LTS" version, use the "x.x.x-LTS" version of this package.
+> NOTE: Versions `5.0.0` and above uses a native video trimmer without the overhead of `FFmpeg`.
+Have a look at the Changelog for breaking changes if you are below version `5.0.0`.

 Following image shows the structure of the `TrimViewer`.
 It consists of the `Duration` on top (displaying the start, end, and scrubber time), `TrimArea` consisting of the thumbnails, and `TrimEditor` which is an overlay that let's you select a portion from the video.